jeromelachaud/react-css-modules-postcss-jspm-example/README.md

 ## Run
 - `npm run server`
-  - this will start a jspm-server instance with live-reload enabled on all files loaded with SystemJS
+  - this will start a jspm-server instance with live reloading enabled on all files loaded with SystemJS

 ## Notes
 Don't use PostCSS Mixin.
 CSS Modules handling composition much better.
 See screenshots.